Quantity: 1 Teaspoon for Half liter of Milk

 - To start fermentation, place this jar in a room temperature at 68°-85°F to culture.

 - Until the milk is slightly thickened and aromatized.
-This should take 12-24 hours, but this time can be varies may depends upon amount of milk and room temperatures.
+This should take 12-24 hours in winter and 5 to 6 hours in summer for hot areas.

 - Keep the kefir milk in the refrigerator and consume within two days.
 As time past, its taste become more tangy.